pramodpokharel/ecolog/README.md

 # ecolog
 energy management

-Simple concept app for tracking and monitoring energy use
+Simple concept app for tracking, monitoring and reducing energy use